GuanceCloud/datakit/internal/export/doc/en/development.md

 - AK: `LTAIxxxxxxxxxxxxxxxxxxxx`
 - SK: `nRr1xxxxxxxxxxxxxxxxxxxxxxxxxx`

 In this OSS bucket, we specify that each developer has a subdirectory for storing their DataKit test files.
 The specific script is in the source code `scripts/build.sh`.
-Copy it to datakit source root directory, and slightly modify, can be used for local compilation and publishing.
+Copy it to DataKit source root directory, and slightly modify, can be used for local compilation and publishing.

 ### Custom Directory Running DataKit {#customize-workdir}